-Eco-Friendly Weed Control in Lawns by Melinda Myers
+Eco-Friendly Weed Control in Lawns

 Don’t let lawn weeds get the best of you.
 These opportunistic plants find a weak spot in the lawn, infiltrate and begin the take over your grass.
 Take back the lawn with proper care.
 Your lawn will not only be greener and healthier, but good for the environment.

 The grass and thatch layer act as a natural filter, helping to keep pollutants out of our groundwater and dust out of our atmosphere.
 They also reduce erosion, decrease noise and help keep our homes and landscapes cooler in summer.
 And a healthy lawn is the best defense against weeds.

 Start by identifying the unwanted lawn invaders.
 Use them as a guide to improve your lawn’s health and beauty.
 Weeds appear and spread when the growing conditions are better for them than the grass.
 Correct the problem to reduce the weeds and improve the health of your lawn.
 Killing the weeds without fixing the underlying cause is only a temporary solution.
 Unless the cause is eliminated the weed problem will return.

 Here are a few of the more common weeds, the cause and possible solutions for managing them out of the lawn.

 High populations and a variety of weeds mean you need to adjust your overall lawn care practices.
 Mow high and often, removing no more than 1/3 the total height of the grass at one time.
 Leave the clippings on the lawn in order to return water, nutrients and organic matter to the soil.
 This along with proper fertilization using an organic nitrogen slow release fertilizer with non leaching phosphorous, like Milorganite, can greatly reduce weeds.